kirui93/ScenTrees.jl/docs/src/tutorial/tutorial4.md

 ## Tree Approximation

-In this package, we have the function `TreeApproximation!(Tree(bstructure, dimension), path, nIterations, p = 2, r = 2)` which does the stochastic approximation process for scenario trees.
+In this package, we have the function `tree_approximation!(Tree(bstructure, dimension), path, nIterations, p = 2, r = 2)` which does the stochastic approximation process for scenario trees.
 This function takes the following inputs:

 - Tree (which takes the branching structure and dimension and inputs)
 - Name of the function that generates samples from a stochastic process you want to approximate